Tranquil Salvador III: Legal career

 Salvador III was the spokesperson and member of the Defense Team in the Impeachment Case of the late Chief Justice Renato Corona in 2012.
 Other members of the Defense Team were its lead counsel former Associate Justice Serafin Cuevas, and prominent lawyers Eduardo delos Angeles, Jose Roy III, Jacinto Jimenez, Dennis Manalo, Ramon Esguerra, and Karen Jimeno former Undersecretary of the DPWH.

 He gained substantial media attention for sharing his legal opinions that the trial should not be a contest of popularity.

 In the impeachment case against de facto Chief Justice Maria Lourdes Sereno, Salvador III was again eyed to assist the House of Representative prosecutors for the possible impeachment proceedings in the Philippine Senate.
 However, Sereno was ousted through the Quo-Warranto Petition, filed by Solicitor General Jose Calida.
 Salvador III was one of the legal analysts who concurred that the quo-warranto ouster was constitutional and valid.

 Media reporters have consulted with Salvador III on his views regarding the looming constitutional crisis predicated on the Impeachment Complaint filed against the seven Supreme Court Justices who voted against Sereno.

+He provided extensive legal analysis on the impeachment articles against Vice President Sara Duterte.
+This analysis particularly focused on the one-year bar rule, jurisdictional issues, the uniqueness of the process, and the fact that it is both a legal and political exercise.

 He has also served as the spokesperson and a lawyer for the PhP.
 2 Billion tax assessment case filed against Senator Emmanuel "Manny" Pacquiao.

 He was the lead counsel of Deputy Speaker (former Governor of Cebu) Gwendolyn Garcia in the various graft and administrative cases filed against her.